JuergenStu/moon-goo-tax-backend/README.md

 * ~~make endpoints to fetch data?~~
 * ~~make the workers run at 14 utc for the day before!~~
 * ~~trim remove whitespaces in search box~~
-* add a way of combining characters to only transfer one amount
 * ~~add id for transaction - to easier find the errors~~ not needed anymore
 * ~~add corporation to char name in UI~~
 * ~~get char id from transaction~~
+* keep track of all transactions per month
+* add a way of combining characters to only transfer one amount
+* show delta of ore mined in detail screen
+* show current refined ore prices

 Find